CumulusNetworks/docs/content/cumulus-netq-44/Validate-Operations/Validate-Overall-Network-Health.md

    {{<figure src="/images/netq/validation-summary-l3-net-health-42.png" width="500">}}

    The health of each network protocol or service is represented on the left side of the card.
 Hover over the chart for each type of validation to see detailed results.
-The right side of the card provides a listing of devices with failures related to these protocols and services.
+The right side of the card displays devices with failures related to these protocols and services.

 {{</tab>}}